anandhu720/Memories-Web-App/README.md

 ## Development

 Want to contribute?
-Great!
+Great !!!!

 I always welcome contributions.First you need to make an issue and then we can talk and do.

 ## Contact Me

-E-Mail Id
+My E-Mail Id :
 anandhu4310@gmail.com